avaframe/AvaFrame/docs/moduleIn3Utils.rst

 * bowl-shaped topography (BL)
 * helix-shaped topography (HX)

-On top of these topographies, channels can be introduced (then set flag_channel=1), and these channels can also be set to become narrower along the channel and wider at the end of the channel (then set flag_narrowing=1).
+On top of these topographies, channels can be introduced (then set flag_channel=True), and these channels can also be set to become narrower along the channel and wider at the end of the channel (then set flag_narrowing=True).
-There is the option to introduce these channels by either cutting them into the original topography or by adding a 'channel layer' (max thickness=channel depth) on top of the topography.
+There is the option to introduce these channels by either cutting them into the original topography (flag_topoconst=True) or by adding a 'channel layer' (max thickness=channel depth) on top of the topography.

 Input
 -----